Chris Cutler: Electrified drum kit

-Chris Cutler never studied music and taught himself drumming on makeshift drum kits assembled with whatever was on hand.
+Cutler never studied music and taught himself drumming on makeshift drum kits assembled with whatever was on hand.
 He slowly developed a technique using a "top-down" approach as opposed to the traditional "bottom-up" approach used by schooled drummers.
 Drummers are first taught basic patterns which are later combined into more complex patterns.
 Cutler learned the opposite way, hearing or imagining a sound and then disciplining his hands and feet to reproduce it.
 This "top-down" approach resulted in a unique style of drumming that pervades all of Cutler's performances and recordings.

 By the time Cutler was drumming for Henry Cow in 1971, he had become a perfectly competent, albeit unconventional, drummer.
 The nature of Henry Cow was to experiment and explore and it was here that Cutler developed and refined his drumming techniques.
 It was also here that he started to electrify his drum kit.
 He began by attaching old telephone mouthpieces to drums and cymbals, and connecting them to an amplifier and a reverb unit.
 He later added a small mixer for four independent inputs.
 The effect was very basic: a few low-grade inputs with only equalisation and reverberation to manipulate.

 By 1982, Cutler had added another small mixer, a pitch shifter and a delay unit.
 He had also begun using cheap guitar transducers and a table full of additional wired objects (pans, metal trays, small tambours and egg-slicers).

 Cutler experimented briefly with drum pads triggered to play sampled or synthesized sounds, but quickly dismissed this option because he found them unresponsive and inflexible.
 They reduced a drum to nothing more than a switch: hit it and a pre-programmed sound is emitted, irrespective of how hard or in what manner the drum is struck.
 Cutler preferred real-time processing: amplifying and modifying actual sounds produced by the drum, making it a kind of an electroacoustic instrument, immediate and responsive, and retaining all the qualities of an acoustic drum kit.

 Cutler went on to wire his entire drum kit, using a 16 channel mixer with multi-effect processors, a "Space pedal", a "Whammy pedal", a PDS 8000 and an old Boss pitch shifter/delay unit.
 In addition to transducers, he also attached miniature microphones to some of the drums and sticks.
 Cutler introduced feedback into the mix by placing a monitor speaker near the kit.

 The electrified drum kit continues to evolve and to Cutler it is "satisfyingly unpredictable", responsive to all his old techniques while continuing to generate new ones.
 It has a unique "voice" that Cutler still has not plumbed the depths of.
 This is what prompted him to start giving solo performances because it tested his skill at playing an instrument he had to treat as an equal and evolve with.